vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

   # to restore from.
 If specified, and BackupName is empty, Velero will
   # restore from the most recent successful backup created from this schedule.
   scheduleName: my-scheduled-backup-name
+  # ItemOperationTimeout specifies the time used to wait for
+  # asynchronous BackupItemAction operations
+  # The default value is 1 hour.
+  itemOperationTimeout: 1h
   # Array of namespaces to include in the restore.
 If unspecified, all namespaces are included.
   # Optional.
   includedNamespaces: